UpliftGames/wally/README.md

 * `cargo logout`
 * `npm logout`

-### `wally package --output <path>`
+### `wally package [--list] --output <path>`
 Package the current project as a zip file suitable for uploading to the package registry.
-Useful for adding entries to the registry and debugging what ends up in the blob that will be uploaded.
+Useful for adding entries to the registry and debugging what ends up in the blob that will be uploaded. `--list` will output which files will be included instead of creating a zip file.

 Parity with:
 * `cargo package`